 Revisit it before every communication or interaction.

-Use your nonprofit positioning statement as a gut check when you’re writing, speaking or designing, or if you’re reviewing materials someone else has created.
+Use your reason for being as a gut check when you’re writing, speaking or designing, or if you’re reviewing materials someone else has created.
 The core of all of your external communications should circle back to that reason for being, which ideally will get explained in key messages that can guide communication as well.

 Audit your current communications.

 Take a look at all of your existing communications.
-Does your website support your positioning statement?
+Does your website support your reason for being?
 Are your client interactions supporting it?
 Do even your internal employee onboarding materials reflect it?
 If not, it’s time to revisit them.Use your #nonprofit positioning statement as a gut check when you’re drafting any external messages.
 Click To Tweet

 Distribute it to your team and educate them on its use.

-Not only should your team understand what your positioning statement is, they should understand why it exists and where to use it.
-Take them through the main points we discuss in this post to ensure they understand the positioning statement itself is internal, but to keep its core elements in mind whenever they talk about your nonprofit to an external audience –– including family and friends.
-If possible, it’s ideal to involve your team and the people your organization serves in the development of your positioning statement rather than simply “handing it down” from the leadership team to staff.
+Not only should your team understand what your reason for being is, they should understand why it exists and where to use it.
+Take them through the main points we discuss in this post to ensure they understand the reason for being itself is internal, but to keep its core elements in mind whenever they talk about your nonprofit to an external audience –– including family and friends.
+If possible, it’s ideal to involve your team and the people your organization serves in the development of your reason for being rather than simply “handing it down” from the leadership team to staff.

-Make sure your nonprofit positioning statement is reflected in your marketing.
+Make sure your nonprofit positioning statement or reason for being is reflected in your marketing, communications and fundraising.

-The core of your nonprofit positioning statement should be reflected in all of your marketing materials.
+The core of your reason for being should be reflected in all of your marketing and communication materials.
 How can you make sure that happens?
-Start with our Essential Nonprofit Marketing Plan Template, which will guide you through creating a marketing plan that makes the most out of your mission.
-Download here.
+Start with our 101 Guide: Find.
+Your Nonprofit’s Reason for Being.